-2.18 On 1 April 2017, the GMCA, Oldham Council and the nine other GM districts commenced a pilot scheme for the 100% local retention of Business Rates.
+2.24 On 1 April 2017, the GMCA, Oldham Council and the nine other GM districts commenced a pilot scheme for the 100% local retention of Business Rates.
 Under the pilot scheme, additional rates income was initially offset by reductions in other funding streams such as Revenue Support Grant and Public Health Grant in exchange for the local retention of all future growth in Business Rates revenue (rather than just 50% as is the case with the national scheme of rates retention).
-The pilot scheme has delivered fiscal benefits for its participants.
-Oldham's share of these benefits supported the 2019/20 budget by £1.7m and is forecast to support the 2020/21 budget by a further £1.4m.
-The pilot scheme was originally expected to cease at the end of 2019/20 but has been extended for a further year to cover 2020/21 due to the Government delaying the introduction of key business rates reforms until at least 1 April 2021 (further details are set out below).
+The pilot scheme has delivered financial benefits for its participants.
+Oldham's share of these benefits supported the 2020/21 budget by £1.413m.
+Given the current circumstances, the Council has opted to take a prudent approach and has not assumed any benefit will be available to support the 2021/22 budget.
+The pilot scheme was originally expected to cease at the end of 2020/21 but has been extended for a further year to cover 2021/22 due to the Government delaying the introduction of key business rates reforms until at least 1 April 2023.